Lydia-z/data-visualization-project-2021-vizzz/README.md

 ## Technical Setup
 There are two ways to view our visualization.
-* Github host: You could explore our visualization through the following [link](https://com-480-data-visualization.github.io/data-visualization-project-2021-vizzz)
+* Github host: You could explore our visualization through the this [link](https://com-480-data-visualization.github.io/data-visualization-project-2021-vizzz).
 * Local host: You could also setup our visualization on your localhost and create your own viz accordingly.

 ### Setup local host